And that disease would be Diabetes.

 But again, it may be very bitter, which could make you hesitant to buy Amla powder.

 That’s why we have taken Amla and made it better!
 Amla Green Tea, which combines powerful Amla powder with dark Oolong green tea leaves, takes the bitter and sour taste of Amla and makes it taste awesome.
+It also makes a great intermittent fasting tea.
+In addition, here are four salad recipes that you can pair with your Amla Green tea for a nutrient-packed, delicious meal.

 If you were wondering how to eat Amla for diabetes management, then you have come to the right place with Amla Green Tea.